michaelhenry/envject/README.md

 I have written a [short article](https://www.iamkel.net/posts/6-ios-secrets-handling) regarding this.

-And this is inspired by the functionality of [variable-injector](https://github.com/LucianoPAlmeida/variable-injector) but written in go.
+And this is inspired by the functionality of [variable-injector](https://github.com/LucianoPAlmeida/variable-injector) but written in go and not dependent with the swift toolchain version.

 ## How to use